Estate planning attorneys in Sacramento, California

 Revocable Living Trust

-A General Transfer Agreement evidences your intent to have all of your assets transferred into your trust, and it will help transfer any future assets into your trust as well.
-This document acts as a safety net to ensure that we can transfer anything you accidentally left out of your trust over into your trust and avoid Probate.
+A General Transfer or General Assignment Agreement evidences your intent to have all of your assets transferred into your trust, and it will help transfer any future assets into your trust as well.
+This document also evidences your intent to have everything you own held in your trust and further avoid Probate.

 General Durable Power of Attorney